neutralvibes/pi2s3/README.md

 > With some S3 providers offering upwards of 250GB storage for the price of a couple of bars of chocolate a month, including unlimited in/outbound traffic, the barriers for entry are now lower.

-`pi2s3` creates a tar backup of selected folders/files on a Linux system to a bucket on Amazon S3 storage or compatible services, using battle hardened [s3cmd](https://s3tools.org/s3cmd) to send the data.
+`pi2s3` creates a compressed tar backup of selected folders/files on a Linux system to a bucket on Amazon S3 storage or compatible services, using battle hardened [s3cmd](https://s3tools.org/s3cmd) to send the data.

 As with any backup solution, it is always advisable to test, and check regularly that it is performing as expected.